codeandclay/super8blog/_posts/2016-01-08-the-logmar-s8.markdown

 <iframe class="video" src="https://player.vimeo.com/video/129700087?title=0&byline=0&portrait=0" width="500" height="375" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <br/>

-There was a production run of fifty cameras but, unfortunately, there are no plans for a second run.
+There was a production run of fifty cameras but, unfortunately, there are no plans for a second batch.
 However, the company is now turning to other formats, and there is word of 35mm and 65mm products in development.

 The Logmar S-8 is available from <a href="http://www.pro8mm.com/Merchant5/merchant.mvc?Screen=PROD&Store_Code=01&Product_Code=camera_logmar&Category_Code=S8">Pro 8mm</a>, and costs $5995.